lart-bangor/research-assistant/docs/source/users/collecting-data.rst

 Obtaining consent in the app
 ----------------------------

-To obtain consent digitally, open the side menu on the top left-handby clicking on the ‘burger menu’ icon.
+To obtain consent digitally, open the side menu on the top left-handby clicking on the "burger menu" icon.
 Then click on :guilabel:`informed consent`.

 .. figure:: figures/figure10.png